borntofrappe/borntofrappe/src/blog/reveal-on-scroll.md

 };
 ```

-Knowing this, the biggest challenge is to adapt the previous set of instructions, for all paragraphs, to consider a single node.
+Knowing this, the biggest challenge is to adapt the previous script, for all paragraphs, to consider a single node.
 As you'll see, this will take only JavaScript.

 Past the customary feature-detection, repeat the code to create the observer.